-DNA stain (Azure A)
+DNA stain (Toluidine blue O)

-The concentrated DNA stain solution is flammable and it must be kept away from naked flames.
-The stain is Azure A, which when diluted as directed, forms a 0.04% solution in 20% ethanol.
-At this concentration it is not flammable and presents no serious safety hazard, although care should be taken to prevent splashes on the skin or eyes e.g., wear protective gloves and safety glasses.
+The stain is toluidine blue O, which when diluted as directed, forms a 0.04% solution in water.
+At this concentration it presents no serious safety hazard, although care should be taken to prevent splashes on the skin or eyes e.g., wear protective gloves and safety glasses.
 Used solution can be diluted with water and washed down the drain.